Structure

 The dedicated styles section explains how you can create your own custom style.

-Vocab is a special folder designed to supplement your styles.
+The vocabularies directory is where you can create project-specific terminology lists.
 Each of its sub-folders—in this case, Blog and Marketing—contain two files: accept.txt and reject.txt.

 These files allow you to control rule “exceptions” (such as what is considered a spelling error) without having to modify the style’s source itself.